Agent Ecosystem Testing

 3. Perception Gap: Model Self-Report is Unreliable

-Finding: Model claims “complete” or “no truncation” when content is actually a subset or filtered.
+Agent claims “complete” or “no truncation” when content is a filtered subset:

 “Complete